|

 Far East were falling over themselves to develop exciting ways to utilise the

-new technology and this continued for the next 30 years.
 By the early 1980s the microchip had started to take over and these fantastically versatile

 and complex devices could be designed and programmed to do just about anything.